MarkusH/talk-orm/examples.rst

     Cannot filter a query once a slice has been taken.

-If one things about that, Django will take the ``book_qs`` and apply a ``filter()`` call on the ``author_id`` to limit the books to the list of authors selected before.
+If one thinks about that, Django will take the ``book_qs`` and apply a ``filter()`` call on the ``author_id`` to limit the books to the list of authors selected before.
 So, we need another approach.
-There's actually a `feature request ticket`_ on the Django bug tracker.
+There's already a `feature request ticket`_ on the Django bug tracker.

 Instead, we need to look into ``Subquery`` and ``OuterRef``.

-First we'll select the primary key of the top *k* books while filtering on an *outer reference* to a ``author_id``.
+First, we'll select the primary key of the top *k* books while filtering on an *outer reference* to a ``author_id``.
 This queryset will not work on its own.
 It will only ever work in the context of a subquery that knows about a ``author_id``.